7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Azure-Resource-Manager.md

 #### Resource Locks

-Locking prevents CRUD-ing of resources by other users from accidental or malicious
+Locking prevents CRUD-ing of resources by other users from accidental or malicious actions:
+- CanNotDelete
+- ReadOnly

 #### Azure Blueprint

-Blueprints are a declarative method to orchestrat the delpoyment of various resource template and other artifacts.
-Compose:
+Blueprints are a declarative method to orchestrate the delpoyment of various resource template and other artifacts- enable quick creation of govern subcriptions.
+Nearly everything you want to include for deployments in Azure Blueprints can be accomplished with ARM Templates - [[Azure-Administration-ARM-Templates]]
 - Role Assignments
 - Policy Assignments
 - Azure Resource Manager templates